Use the drop down to 'pay your invoice'

 573.06 (1) Pursuant to subsection 573.06(1) of the CARs, an AMO certificate holder shall ensure that all staff with technical responsibilities are provided appropriate training in technical, regulatory and human factors issues related to the work for which they are responsible.(amended 2002/09/01)

-- An 8 hour course that includes case studies, videos, and uses discussion and questions to add value to the training
+- An 8 hour course (in the classroom) that includes case studies, videos, and uses discussion and questions to add value to the training

 Update Training (also as CBT)

 - A 6 hour day to refresh and renew your knowledge gained in the initial training

 Human Factors for Pilots doing Elementary work (also as CBT)

 - This is an 8 hour day, using the basic knowledge in the HF initial, but applying it to pilots who are performing elementary tasks